 Microsoft Internet Explorer 10 and later versions

 Note: Microsoft doesn't manufacture third-party extensions or add-ons for ClickOnce applications.
 Exporting search results using an unsupported browser with third-party extensions or add-ons isn't supported.

-If the estimated total size of the results returned by a Content Search exceeds 20 TB, exporting the report will fail.
-To successfully export the report, try to narrow the scope and re-run the search so the estimated size of the results is less than 20 TB.
+If the estimated total size of the results returned by a Content Search exceeds 2 TB, exporting the report fails.
+To successfully export the report, try to narrow the scope and rerun the search so the estimated size of the results is less than 2 TB.